abdohelmy/D-3Former/README.md

 ```bash
 python3 main.py --gpu 0 --dataset imagenet --nb_cl_fg 500 --nb_cl 50 --the_lambda 4 --tau 0.3 --gamma 0.05 --warmup 20
 ```

+## Acknowledgement

+Our code is built upon [AANet](https://github.com/yaoyao-liu/class-incremental-learning/tree/main/adaptive-aggregation-networks).
+We would like to thank the authors for their implementation.